-After May 2018, it will be a requirement for the ICO to be correctly notified within 72 hours should any breach occur.
+Under the Data Protection Act 2018, it is a requirement for the ICO to be correctly notified within 72 hours should any breach occur.
 Any such notification must contain specific information including details of the breach, the likely consequences and measures taken at that stage to mitigate the damage.

 Get in touch